talhasaruhan/cpp-memory-allocators/README.md

 * Implement a segregated lists algorithm.
 * Homogenize the API across different allocators (template arguments etc.).

+## How to run?
+* If you have a basic Win32 VS set-up, set the language standard to **C++ 17**, for contexprs, and you should be ready to go.
+If you face any problems feel free to drop an issue.

 ## Exposed API for the base class:
 ```
 class Allocator {